Resident Crews of Salyut 4

 Expedition Report

-Launch from the Baikonur Cosmodrome; landing 110 km northeast of Tselinograd.
+Launch from the Baikonur Cosmodrome and landing 110 km northeast of Tselinograd.

-Following a one day solo flight Soyuz 17 docked with the space station Salyut 4 on January 12, 1975, which had been launched three days earlier.
+Following a one-day solo flight Soyuz 17 docked with the space station Salyut 4 on January 12, 1975.

-The crew transfered into space station and stayed there 29 days.
-The crew worked between 15 and 20 hours a day, including their 21/2 hour exercise period.
+The crew transferred into space station and stayed there 29 days.
+The crew worked between 15 and 20 hours a day, including their 2 ½ hour exercise period.
 One of their activities included testing communication equipment for tracking ships and contacting mission control via a Molniya satellite.

 Several astronomical experiments were performed.
 The crew discovered that the main mirror of the solar telescope had been ruined by direct exposure to sunlight when the pointing system failed.
 They resurfaced the mirror and worked out a way of pointing the telescope using a stethoscope, stopwatch, and the noises the moving mirror made in its casing.